Warning: The Profit and Loss Statement Doesn’t Tell the Whole Story!

 2. Cashflow statements.

-3. Employment, supplier, customer contracts.
+3. Employment, supplier, and customer contracts.

 4. Industry certification - Hygiene, food, chemical standards.